philouvb/thonny-pico/README.md

 Requires at least Thonny 3.3.0b6 (released at Oct 19th).

 ## Current state
-* ~~Aivar is happy with the new UI (backend switcher and firmware flasher)~~ The firmware flashing dialog will get some tweaks.
+* Aivar is happy with the new UI (backend switcher and firmware flasher).
-* The under-the-hood part of MicroPython support still needs some tweaks (this is being dealt with at https://github.com/thonny/thonny)
+* The under-the-hood part of MicroPython support still needs some testing (this is being dealt with at https://github.com/thonny/thonny)

 ### TODO
-* Define final USB VID/PID
 * Add Pico-specific MicroPython API stubs to support code-completion

 ## Overview of the usage